Glossary of Terms

 Carbon-based chemicals which are frequently found in our water supplies and are harmful to human health.
 They are usually from agricultural and industrial effluents and hazardous waste dumps (e.g. TCE, PBC, DCBP, pesticides, etc.).

 See also: Sediment.
-Suspended biological, inorganic, and organic particles in water which may be insufficient amount to make the water seem cloudy.
+Suspended biological, inorganic, and organic particles in the water.
+It takes a sufficient amount to make the water seem cloudy.